From T-O maps to Google Earth

 The famous Peutinger map (Tabula Peutingeriana) from the 13th c. was found in 1507 by Conrad Celtis and given to his friend Konrad Peutinger in 1508.
 In contrast with the maps mentioned above, it might be called ‘1-dimensional’ because of its distorted and linear aspect fitting the ancient scrolls (the size of the Peutinger map is 0.34 x 6.75 m).
 The Peutinger map can perhaps be seen as the outcome of a long evolution of itineraries.
 It was probably based on late 4th c.
 Roman itineraries (Emperor Julian the Apostate, acc. to Arnaud, 1990, p 945 & 916), themselves inspired by others such as the much older Scylax of Caryanda (around 515 BC, acc. to Wikipedia), Pseudo-Scylax (around 330 BC, acc. to Wikipedia), Nearchus (325-324 BC), the Stadiasmus Maris Magni (around 150 to 50 BC?), Pseudo-Scymnos (between 133 and 110 BC, acc. to Marcotte, 2000) and the Antonine Itinerary (around 350 AD, for the non-maritime parts, and between the 4th and the 6th c.
 AD for the maritime parts, acc. to Arnaud, 2004).

 One might say that both Eratosthenes and Ptolemy had it right from the onset, but that it took a millennium or so, to have their vision of a spherical oikoumene widely accepted.
-It was Gerardus Mercator who brilliantly combined portolan charts with Ptolemy’s system in 1569.
+It was Gerardus Mercator who brilliantly merged existing cartographic information into his new projection system in 1569.

 We may perhaps summarize by saying that: